Salvaging Evonik IPO an uphill struggle

-FRANKFURT (Reuters) - Prospects for Evonik’s second IPO attempt dimmed on Monday as investors made it clear that proposed valuations for the German specialty chemical company were too high, saying only a big discount to listed peers might do the trick.
+FRANKFURT, June 11 (Reuters) - Prospects for Evonik’s second IPO attempt dimmed on Monday as investors made it clear that proposed valuations for the German speciality chemical company were too high, saying only a big discount to listed peers might do the trick.

 “The market right now is not willing to pay for projected long-term earnings,” said one institutional investor, who described Evonik as “a super company, a gold mine”, jittery markets notwithstanding.